Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Entropy stable scheme

-The entropy of the solution of hyperbolic conservation law remains conserved for smooth solution and dissipates across shocks.
-Therefore, schemes using entropy conservative fluxes allow non-physical oscillations near shock due to absence of numerical diffusion which ensures that computed solution exhibits entropy dissipation.
-A standard procedure to obtain such dissipative fluxes is by explicitly adding numerical diffusion in to the entropy conservative flux \cite{Tadmor1987, Tadmor2003}.
-We state the result therein as follows, \begin{theorem} Let $\mathbf{D}_{i+\frac{1}{2}}\in\mathbf{R}^m\times \mathbf{R}^m $ be symmetric positive semi-definite i.e., $\mathbf{D}_{i+\frac{1}{2}}\geq 0$ and $\mathbf{F}^{*}:\mathbf{R}^m\rightarrow \mathbf{R}^m$ be entropy conservative flux then the computed solution by scheme \eqref{semi_scheme} using numerical flux of the form
+The entropy of the solution of hyperbolic conservation law \eqref{conservation_laws} remains conserved for smooth solution and dissipates only across shocks \cite{BbRk}.
+Therefore, schemes using entropy conservative fluxes work well for smooth solutions however allow non-physical oscillations near shock due to the absence of numerical diffusion which ensures that computed solution exhibits entropy dissipation.
+A standard procedure to obtain such dissipative fluxes is to add numerical diffusion explicitly in to the entropy conservative flux \cite{Tadmor1987, Tadmor2003}.
+We state the result therein as follows, \begin{theorem} Let $\mathbf{D}_{i+\frac{1}{2}}\in\mathbf{R}^{m\times m}$ be symmetric positive semi-definite i.e., $\mathbf{D}_{i+\frac{1}{2}}\geq 0$ and $\mathbf{F}^{*}:\mathbf{R}^m\rightarrow \mathbf{R}^m$ be entropy conservative flux, then the solution by semi-discrete scheme \eqref{semi_scheme} using numerical flux of the form

 satisfies the following discrete analog of the entropy inequality \eqref{Entropy_condition},